 The best business banks based on overdraft and loan services:

-Top of the ranking in this category is Handelsbanken, followed by LLoyds Bank, Natwest, Metro Bank, and HSBC UK.
+Top of the ranking in this category is Handelsbanken, followed by Lloyds Bank, Natwest, HSBC UK, Santander, and Metro Bank.

-Here are the results for the remaining six banks:
+Here are the results for the remaining five banks:

-*Starling Bank, Tide, and The Co-operative Bank weren't included in this category due to small sample sizes, while Monzo wasn’t included because it didn't offer overdraft and loan services for the full duration of the survey period
+*Starling Bank, Tide, and The Co-operative Bank weren't included in this category due to small sample sizes, while Monzo wasn’t included because it doesn’t offer overdraft and loan services

 The best business banks based on relationship and account management: